-"Scheme Property" means the scheme property of the Company or a Sub-fund (as appropriate) required under the COLL Sourcebook to be given for safekeeping to the Depositary.
+"Scheme Property" means the scheme property of the Company required under the COLL Sourcebook to be given for safekeeping to the Depositary.

 "SDRT" means stamp duty reserve tax.

 "Share" or "Shares" means a share or shares in the Company (including larger denomination shares, and smaller denomination shares equivalent to one thousandth of a larger denomination share).